gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 distribution of the test statistic, $t$, under the null hypothesis.
 The procedure that assumes unequal variances has a simpler test statistic and a very complicated degrees of freedom formula.
-The equal variance procedure is most similar to the ANOVA methods we will consider in Chapters
+The equal variance procedure is equivalent to the methods we will consider in Chapters
 \@ref(chapter3) and \@ref(chapter4) so that
-will be our focus for the two group problem.
-Fortunately, both of these methods are readily available in the ``t.test`` function in R if needed.
+will be our focus for the two group problem and is what we get when using the ``lm`` model to estimate the differences in the group means.
+The unequal variance version of the two-sample t-test is available in the ``t.test`` function if needed.

 (ref:fig2-13) Plots of $t$-distributions with 2, 10, and 20 degrees of freedom
 and a normal distribution (dashed line).
 Note how the $t$-distributions get